 That’s when our audience will decide if they will continue watching.
 A study from Animoto shows that 43% of people decide within the first 10 seconds if they will continue watching.
 That means you only have 10 seconds to grab their attention and keep them watching.

 Always start your video with a hook that tells people the value of watching.
 And get that within the first 10 seconds.

 Anytime you create content for Facebook, video or otherwise ask yourself whether it is educational, informative or entertaining.

 If the answer is no to all three, then don’t post it.
 That rule applies to video more than any other content.
 Viewers won’t keep watching unless they can see the value of doing so.

 Make a long list of videos you should make.
 They can be tips, stories or case studies.

-Avoid creating video for the sake of it, instead sit down and write a list of videos you can make.
+Avoid creating a video for the sake of it, instead sit down and write a list of videos you can make.
 Tips work well, people love consuming knowledge they can pass on in short snippets.
 Stories work well too, can you share a customer story?
-AirBnB have been phenomenal at these.
+AirBnB has been phenomenal at these.

 We all carry an amazing video camera and editing device in our pockets.
 The smartphone makes video creation accessible to all.

 So let’s grab ours and look at some apps we can use to create video.